Mikheil Kavelashvili

 Mikheil Kavelashvili (მიხეილ ყაველაშვილი /ka/; born 22 July 1971) is a Georgian politician and former professional footballer who was sworn in as the sixth president of Georgia on 29 December 2024.
-His election, the first through an electoral college after constitutional changes in 2017, is being disputed by the Georgian opposition, as well as by significant parts of the Western community.
-He was the sole candidate for the presidency for the first time in Georgia's history because of the opposition boycott.
+His election, the first to be conducted through an electoral college following constitutional changes in 2017, is being disputed by the Georgian opposition, as well as by significant parts of the Western community.
+He was the sole candidate for presidency for the first time in Georgia's history because of the opposition's boycott.

 As a football player, he was a striker who played in the English Premier League for Manchester City and in the Swiss Super League for a range of clubs.
 He also played for Dinamo Tbilisi and Spartak Vladikavkaz.
 He was capped 46 times by the Georgian national football team.